First Move Wins

 Max’s jaw was on the floor.
 “Shit man!
 Ghillies and matching boots?
 Say less, pack this one up.”

-“It’s always a pleasure seeing you here, old friend,” Robijn yapped away.
-“Please drop by whenever you need any adjustments, repairs or wardrobe additions.
+“It’s always a pleasure seeing you here, old friend,” Robijn fawned.
+“I urge you to send my regards to your mother, I miss her dearly.
+Please drop by whenever you need any adjustments, repairs or additional items.
 And as usual, I’ll make sure to keep everything off the books,” he added in a low tone.
 “Mister Åkerman,” he turned to Åke, “I hope you’ll excuse my rude behavior of not recognizing you earlier.
 We’re naturally humbled and honored that you’ll be wearing our clothes.
 I made sure to add a generous discount over everyone’s purchases, and took the liberty of adding a couple of gifts for you to wear on your days off.”

-“Appreciate it, but my style’s under strict supervision,” he joked, even though it was no joke.
+“Appreciate it, but my wardrobe’s under strict supervision,” Åke joked, even though he wasn’t joking at all.

 “A couple of years back I wanted to take a bunch of risks.
 I only earned black cash from odd jobs but needed white money to back me up.
-I managed to convince someone at a bank who was willing to wash my earnings by depositing them into a life insurance account.
+I managed to find someone at a bank who was willing to wash my earnings by depositing them into a life insurance account.
 I used that as a collateral to take out credit.
 I’ve been doing it that way ever since.”

 Åke listened to the story with his mouth half-open.
 They were walking a bit behind the others through the mall, on their way back to the car.
 “How did ya convince that banker?”

-“Ah you know,” Ekster shrugged with his hands in his pockets.
+“You know,” Ekster shrugged with his hands in his pockets.
 “A plain old bribe has never failed me before.”

 “By now, life insurance is not my only collateral,” Ekster grinned.
 “I try not to bet myself into too much risk, but I’ve got a couple of cross-collaterals going on, and just recently I managed to acquire a specifically valuable asset in a shadow bank.”
 His grin turned a touch evil as he side-eyed Åke.

-“I see.” Åke wryly said.
+“I see,” Åke wryly said.
 “Any chance I can have access to that money, too?
 Or do I have to get my hands dirty for you first?”

 “I’m afraid so,” Ekster laughed.
 He apparently thought this was all very amusing.
 “I can't take out a loan against you.
 I have no ownership.
 I merely use your status to wire some paperwork through.
 Nevertheless, you represent more value than anything else I own, allowing me to wash larger amounts of cash at the same time.”